atomrepos/Data_Science_Survey_Kaggle_2021/README.md

 # Data_Science_Survey_Kaggle_2021
+- Note: I'm not sure why the tables show up so strechted in the display on github.
 Analysis of Kaggle 2021 survey data of time taken
 # Kaggle 2021 Survey - Exploratory Data Analysis and Prediction based on demographics.